 - Buy the best quality, unprocessed food you can afford.
 Cut out expensive junk food–such as soft drinks, chips, packaged cakes and cookies, and anything labeled snack.
 Use the savings to buy whole foods.

 For support in your journey to better health, join your local chapter of the Weston A. Price Foundation.
-If you live in the Houston area, the Houston-Galveston Chapter has a Meetup group, Houston Real Food Nutrition, where all chapter events are scheduled.
-There is no cost to join Houston Real Food Nutrition or any local chapter.
+If you live in the Houston area, sign up for the newsletter, in the right sidebar of the Houston-Galveston chapter website.

 All of this may sound impossible and overwhelming, but just take one step at a time and remember that none of us in today’s environment is 100% compliant with ALL of these guidelines ALL of the time.
 Maybe if you lived on a farm, grew, raised, and prepared all of your own food, you just might get close to 100%, but it’s almost impossible today to do that.
 So, the goal is to get as close as possible, and you will see benefits from each step further on your journey.